Pickering, Ontario: City of Pickering

+Cityscape

 Geography

 The city covers an area of 231 square kilometres (89 sq mi) with an elevation of 89 metres (292 ft).

 Toronto, Markham, and Rouge Park border Pickering on the west; Ajax and Whitby border Pickering on the east; Uxbridge is to the north; and Lake Ontario forms Pickering's southern boundary.

 Communities

 The southern part of the city is mainly suburban, with industrial areas restricted to the area around Pickering Nuclear Generating Station.
 Most of the suburban areas were built as subdivisions after World War II, starting in the area around Frenchman's Bay.
 Prior to the war, the few suburban areas in the township were the communities of Dunbarton, Fairport Beach, Liverpool Market, and Rouge Hill.
-Squires Beach, located by the lakeshore in the southeast part of the city, is now a ghost town as the area was cleared from 1966 to make way for the construction of the Pickering Nuclear Generating Station.
+Squires Beach, located by the lake shore in the southeast part of the city, is now a ghost town as the area was cleared from 1966 to make way for the construction of the Pickering Nuclear Generating Station.
 The only home standing in Squires Beach was built by Timothy Rogers in 1842 and relocated to Montgomery Park Road.
 Squires Beach Road is now cut off from the lake by a waste water treatment plant.

 The northern part of the municipality is mainly rural, primarily used for agricultural purposes.
 However, a number of residential developments are found in this area, and the locally controversial Seaton area also falls within this part of the city.
 The primary rural communities in Pickering are Claremont, Brougham, and Whitevale; a number of smaller communities exist throughout northern Pickering, such as Greenwood.
 John Diefenbaker, a Prime Minister of Canada, lived in Greenwood for a number of years.

 The abandoned ghost town of Altona is located there.
 Cherrywood, another hamlet in Pickering, is one of the few areas that are protected within the Greenbelt.

 The communities of Kinsale in the northeast and Green River on the York-Durham town line are other small communities in Pickering, with a population each of between 50 and 100 people.
 Most of these communities were founded in the 1700s and 1800s and have churches and historic estates that have been restored through government funding.
 Dixie is a small rural community situated in rural Pickering, with more contemporary buildings.

 The film industry has been very active in communities such as Whitevale, since the 1980s, due to the quality of the historical buildings and untouched nature of the landscape.
 The television shows Hannibal (2013–2015) Suits (2011–2019), and American Gods (2017) have filmed extensively in Whitevale and in other locations in Pickering.

 Nautical Village is located at Frenchman's Bay and features entertainment, a playground, a boardwalk, restaurants, shops and an art gallery.

 The city is divided into following neighbourhoods: